 Did you see all the deaths in that list above?

 What “obstacles”?
 Poisonings?
 You’re calling them “obstacles”?
 No, sorry.
-A poisoning is an acute case and you do not mix up acute and chronic symptoms, just ask James Tyler Kent, the author of Kent’s Repertory.
+A poisoning is an acute case and you do not mix up acute and chronic symptoms, just as James Tyler Kent once said.

 … often only become obvious through the process of attempting to use remedies applied against the overall picture.